Data encryption models

 Client encryption model

 Client Encryption model refers to encryption that is performed outside of the Resource Provider or Azure by the service or calling application.
 The encryption can be performed by the service application in Azure, or by an application running in the customer data center.
-In either case, when leveraging this encryption model, the Azure Resource Provider receives an encrypted blob of data without the ability to decrypt the data in any way or have access to the encryption keys.
+In either case, when using this encryption model, the Azure Resource Provider receives an encrypted blob of data without the ability to decrypt the data in any way or have access to the encryption keys.
 In this model, the key management is done by the calling service/application and is opaque to the Azure service.

 Screenshot of Client.